honoriocode/honoriocode/README.md

 ## About Me:

 - 😎 Hi, I’m Renan Honório - @honoriocode
 - 👀 I’m interested in ...
-Python, Golang, Big Data.
+Python, C#, Golang, BackEnd Development, Database.
 - 🌱 I’m currently learning ...
-About Programming
+About Programming and anything related.
 - 💞️ I’m looking to collaborate on ...
 New Projects, New Ideas.
 - 📫 How to reach me ... honoriocode@gmail.com